 Using whiteboards and Excel spreadsheets for construction resource planning certainly comes with limitations.
 Error-prone spreadsheets tend to be highly personalized to the individual that uses them the most, which prevents high level collaboration within the organization and leads to gut feel decision-making .
 Whiteboards, on the other hand, stay in one place and all it takes is someone erasing something they shouldn’t to throw your entire resource schedule out of balance.

 The construction industry has recently seen an influx of construction resource planning software and technology, but choosing the right one for your organization means understanding the benefits they can provide.
 Whichever software you choose, you should try to ensure that it provides a high level of visibility over your entire resource plan in direct relation to your project timeline – you want to see the big picture.
 You will also want to ensure that it provides you with the ability to customize the tool to fit your company-specific needs – not all general contractors will want to track the same information, and the tools you choose should reflect those differentiators without having to force it to work for you.
 Ultimately, you want your resource planning to be a strategic approach to optimize your workforce to meet project milestones.
 Your construction resource planning software needs to not only simplify those processes, but offer new ways to look at your resource and project planning.
 For example:

-Manpower meetings: Action-oriented meetings will give your construction operations teams and managers the ability to openly discuss all project roles and allocations in relation to your resource plan.
+Workforce planning meetings: Action-oriented meetings will give your construction operations teams and managers the ability to openly discuss all project roles and allocations in relation to your resource plan.
 Resource planning software can help to keep these meetings focused on sharing data-based strategies for long and short-term planning.
-Effective manpower meetings help to build a project culture and provide your leadership teams with frequent and accurate check-ins to correct or clarify your resource plan
+Effective workforce planning meetings help to build a project culture and provide your leadership teams with frequent and accurate check-ins to correct or clarify your resource plan